microsoft/WhatTheHack/047-TrafficControlWithDapr/README.md

 There's 1 entry-camera and 1 exit-camera per lane.
 When a car passes an entry-camera, a photo of the license plate is taken and the car and the timestamp is registered.

 When the car passes an exit-camera, another photo and timestamp are registered.
-The system then calculates the average speed of the car based on the entry- and exit-timestamp.
+The system then calculates the average speed of the car based on the entry-cam timestamp and exit-cam timestamp.
 If a speeding violation is detected, a message is sent to the Central Fine Collection Agency (or CJIB in Dutch).
 The system retrieves the vehicle information and the vehicle owner is sent a notice for a fine.

 ## Challenges